beyarkay/masters-thesis/src/04_methodology.md

 -->

 Support Vector Machines (SVMs, introduced in Section
-\ref{sec:02-support-vector-machines}) do not support multi-class classification natively, and so a one-vs-rest technique is used to enable an ensemble of SVMs to make multi-class classifications.
+\ref{sec:02-support-vector-machines}) do not support multi-class classification, and so a one-vs-rest technique is used to enable an ensemble of SVMs to make multi-class classifications.
 The input $20 \times 30$ matrix is flattened into a 600 dimensional vector before being passed to the SVMs.

 All SVMs were trained for 200 iterations with a linear kernel.
-One hyperparameter, the class weight, was iterated to weight the influence of each class based on it's prevalence in the training dataset.
+One hyperparameter, the class weight, was iterated to weight the influence of each class based on its prevalence in the training dataset.
 The hyperparameter $C$ controls the regularisation and is used in the same way as described in the Section \ref{sec:02-support-vector-machines}.
 Values of $C$ were between
 $10^{-6}$ and $1$.
 The C library \textsc{LIBLINEAR}